Skip to content

 Ask Cata for these values

-All three are provisioned by the Cata team — they are not self-serve.
+Both are provisioned by the Cata team — they are not self-serve.
 Contact your Cata account manager (or email support+api@cata.sg) to request:

 Variable What it is How to request